In development · pre-1.0

 How Podo intends to behave.

-One core, two surfaces
+One core, every surface

 Built on Rita